 Instructions

-- Bake: Preheat your oven to 400ยฐF (205ยฐC).
-Once preheated, bake the rolls for 5 minutes.
-Then reduce the oven temperature to 350ยฐF (175ยฐC) and continue baking for another 13-15 minutes, or until golden brown.
+- Bake: Preheat your oven to 400°F (205°C).
+Once it’s heated, bake the rolls for 5 minutes.
+Then, lower the temperature to 350°F (175°C) and bake for another 13-15 minutes, or until golden brown.

 Notes

-- Breadcrumbs: Use fine, plain breadcrumbs.
+- Breadcrumbs: Use fine, plain breadcrumbs for coating.

 Dean

-My son said- โItโs the best Spanish bread iโve had in my life. โ and i agree.
+My son said- “It’s the best Spanish bread i’ve had in my life. “ and i agree.
 Thanks for the recipe.

 Nora Reyes